 There are three standard recommendations made to all monaural (i.e. only one “good” ear) patients: (1) Lifelong prohibition against scuba diving.
 There is a high incidence of ear injuries in recreational diving and the SSNHL patient has only one ear that should not be put at risk.
 It is even questionable whether an SSNHL patient who makes a full recovery should resume diving, since we do not know if the SSNHL creates permanent vulnerability in the affected ear.
 (2) Hearing conservation equipment in noise.
 Acoustic trauma is a risk we all face from loud music, power tools, yard equipment, etc. The patient who has only one good ear must be especially vigilant.
 Noise injury is not confined to construction workers and military combatants.
 There are plenty of weddings and social events where the DJ plays the music loud enough to harm hearing.
 Earplugs or earmuffs designed for noise protection are inexpensive, widely available, and very effective when used properly.
 (3) Otolaryngology evaluation within 24 hours for any new ear symptoms in the good ear.
 SSNHL does not appear to raise the risk of hearing loss or other problems in the opposite ear.
 However, since the opposite ear is the patient’s only normal ear, one must have a very low threshold for seeking assessment and care of any problem that arises.

-Prompt SSNHL treatment with a tapering course of oral steroids is associated with hearing improvement in approximately 80% of patients.
+Prompt SSNHL treatment with a tapering course of oral steroids is associated with hearing improvement in approximately 80 percent of patients.
 Virtually all published series have noted better outcome with earlier steroid treatment than in those whose treatment is delayed.
 SSNHL patients who regain hearing from corticosteroid treatment may find that the affected ear declines with age at a slightly faster rate than the unaffected side.
 An inner that has been damaged by any mechanism can eventually develop further degeneration and instability.
-This can manifest as fluctuating and progressive SNHL and/or episodic vertigo (Meniere’s syndrome) in about 3-5% of SSNHL patients.
+This can manifest as fluctuating and progressive SNHL and/or episodic vertigo (Meniere’s syndrome) in about 3-5 percent of SSNHL patients.
 There are no reports suggesting risk of SSNHL in the second ear to be any greater than the risk to the first ear in an unaffected individual (1:5000 population/yr).